EladJosef/Esp8266-developer-tool/README.md

 npm start
 ```

-compile the code from `/Esp8266/` dir and upload it to your Esp8266, I recommend using the `Arduino IDE` to compile and upload
+compile the code from `/Esp8266/` dir and upload it to your Esp8266, I recommend using the `Arduino IDE` to compile and upload.

 # usage